thomasloupe/Slackord/README.md

 ![Discord Shield](https://discordapp.com/api/guilds/1095636526873972766/widget.png?style=shield)
 [Join the Slackord Discord!](https://discord.gg/yccMweYPN8)

-Slackord is a cross-platform application that parses JSON chat history file exports from Slack and posts them into Discord instantly with a single command.
+Slackord is an application that parses JSON chat history file exports from Slack and posts them into Discord instantly with a single command.

 # Demo
 https://github.com/thomasloupe/Slackord/assets/6563450/adee8003-b51b-4859-b8d4-3a3e8dcc33c2

 # Features
-1. `Cross platform` - Works on Windows(x64) and Mac(x64).
 1. `Imports channels` - Slackord will automatically recreate all your Slack channels on Discord along with their descriptions.
-1. `Batch parsing/posting` - Instead of importing JSON files individually, Slackord will read your entire Slack export directory for JSON files, and parse/post them to Discord.
+1. `Batch and Single channel compatibility` - Choose between importing a single channel or your entire Slack server into Discord.
-1. `Output window` - Slackord has a log window that will warn you if anything went wrong.
+1. `Output window` - Slackord has a log window that keeps you updated on what's happening.
-1. `Progress bar` - Slackord has a progress bar for parsing and posting messages to Discord.
+1. `Progress bar` - Slackord has a progress bar that keeps you updated on parsing and posting progress.
-1. `Slack-to-Discord markdown` - Slackord will convert messages with markdown to Discord markdown.
+1. `Slack-to-Discord markdown` - Slackord will convert messages with Slack markdown to Discord markdown.
 1. `Auto rate-limit detection` - Slackord limits the messages it sends over time so it doesn't spam or get itself squelched for posting too often.
-1. `Ease-of-use` - Slackord only needs to be set up once, and it'll remember your bot's token, making future imports easy.
+1. `Ease-of-use` - Slackord only needs to be set up once, making future imports easy.
+It also remembers your bot's token.
 1. `Multiple Discord Servers` - Slackord can discern which Discord server it's in and can post to the server(s) you choose.
-1. `Privacy first` - Slackord checks if user messages have a display name and will attempt to keep real names private unless there isn't one.
+1. `Privacy first` - Slackord allows you to set the name format and fallback when posting messages.
+Choose between Display name, user name, and real name.
 1. `Data safety` - Your data is yours.
 Slackord works completely off your local connection and machine.
 1. `Update checks` - Slackord can check for the latest version with a single click.
 Get the latest version with new features and fixes easily!

 # Getting Started
-If you are on the free plan of Slack or need a reliable tool for exporting both private/public Slack JSON files *mostly* compatible with Slackord, check out [Slackdump](https://github.com/rusq/slackdump)!
-Please note, this tool is not developed by myself, and could potentially stop working for Slackord at any time.
+If you're looking for a great way to archive your Slack history, I recommend [Slackdump](https://github.com/rusq/slackdump)!
+Please keep in mind that Slackord is developed specifically for default Slack exports, that Slackdump is not developed or maintained by myself, and that Slackdump is very likely imcompatible at this point with Slackord.
+If your Slackdump export doesn't work with Slackord, it's best to use the default Slack export.
+I cannot offer troubleshooting assistance with Slackdump exports.
-1. Download the [latest](https://github.com/thomasloupe/Slackord/releases) Slackord release for your OS and extract the contents.
-If you're on Mac, make sure to `cd` into the Slackord directory you extracted, and grant execute permissions to the directory with `chmod +x *` from Terminal.
+1. Download the [latest](https://github.com/thomasloupe/Slackord/releases) Slackord release and extract the contents.
 1. Create a Discord bot [here](https://discord.com/developers/applications) by selecting "New Application" at the top-right.
 1. Name your bot "Slackord", or any preferred custom name.
 1. Select "Bot" from the left panel, and click "Add Bot" at the top-right.